AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

 ---
 title: Manage connections
-description: Describes how to manage connections to Platform datasets.
+description: Describes how to manage connections to Experience Platform datasets in Customer Journey Analytics (CJA).
 ---
 # Manage connections

-Once Admin users have created one or more connections, they can manage them in the [!UICONTROL Connections] Manager.
-The latest update to the Connection experience adds two important capabilities within the Connections Detail page:
+Once Admin users have [created one or more connections](/help/connections/create-connection.md), they can manage them in the [!UICONTROL Connections] Manager.
+The latest update to the Connection experience adds two important capabilities within the Connection Details page, described further down on this page:

 * It lets you check the **status of your connection's datasets and of the ingestion process**.
 This status check lets you know when your data is available so that you can go into Analysis Workspace and start analysis.

-* It lets you **identify any discrepancies in the ingestion process**.
+* It lets you **identify any data discrepancies** due to misconfiguration.
 Are you missing any rows?
 If yes, what rows are missing and why?
 Did you misconfigure connections and cause missing data in CJA?

-## Connections Manager
+## Connections Manager {#connections-manager}

 The Connections Manager allows you to: